srinivas-codezyng/FetchImage/README.md

 }
 ```

 > For iOS 13, use `@ObservedObject`.
-Keep in mind that `@ObservedObject` does not own the instance, you need to maintain a strong reference to the `FetchImage` instance somewhere else.
+Keep in mind that `@ObservedObject` does not own the instance; you need to maintain a strong reference to the `FetchImage` instance.

 Usage with a list: